Clastify logo

 -

-John Jay College of Criminal Justice does not disclose the 25th or 75th percentile scores for the English component of the ACT.
-As such, specific score requirements for this section remain unknown.
+John Jay College of Criminal Justice does not disclose the 25th and 75th percentile ACT scores for the English component of their admissions requirements.
+As a result, specific score expectations for applicants in this area are unavailable.

 ACT Reading Score Requirements